Priya730/GSoC22/weeklyReport/codingPeriod/week5.md

 # Questions:
 - UserMixin benefits? will it help me in authorisation?
+- Flask-Login instead of Flask-User grrr.
+What's the difference between the two.
+They seem almost identical.

+- Not able to find out the difference and decide which one to use.

+- Plus, usermanager (flask-user) is giving me errors (a lot of them!)

 # Random:
 - Learnt more about good commit messages. ;)